-Emigration: What do I need to do if I want to leave Switzerland?
+Emigration: what steps should I take to leave Switzerland?

-This article will guide you step by step through the emigration process – supplemented with further helpful articles and links.
+This checklist will help you with your move – and provides additional helpful articles and links.

-New climate, new culture, new career move?
-Moving to a new home requires careful planning.
+Whether it’s a new climate, culture or career move, relocating requires careful planning.
 Here’s what you need to know.

 In our Guide to Moving Abroad you will find further tips for emigrating from Switzerland and the life abroad.